eried/flipperzero-flippenheimer/README.md

 3) Set the multimeter to VDC, highest range (i.e. 400V).
 4) Connect GND to the multimeter (i.e. the left tube clamp)
 5) Connect the positive tube clamp to the multimeter positive probe, using 50M ohm in resistors between them
-6) Power the device and adjust R100 until your multimeter shows 57V (if is a 10M multimeter).
+6) Power the device and adjust R100 until your multimeter shows 57V (if is a 10M multimeter) or 6.5V (if is a 1M multimeter).

-The device is now calibrated.
+**The device is now calibrated**.
 Now you can place the geiger tube.
 You might add a dab of glue to hold the potentiomenter R100 in place.